 at best, each of us is but a breath” (Psalm 39:5).

 We typically think tragedy happens to the other guy—not to us.
-Yet God shows us that we’re so vulnerable that tragedy can strike us even from a virus that the wind blows over to our home.
+Yet God shows us that we’re so vulnerable that tragedy can strike us even from a virus that someone can breathe on us.
 Maybe we aren’t the masters of our fate as much as we thought.

 Well, we thought we knew this too—at least intellectually.
 People need God, but people also need people.
 Today is the 90th birthday of the man who raised me, but he is quarantined in his assisted care room where even my mother cannot visit him.
 The best the family could do was to sing “Happy Birthday” up to his second-floor window from the street below as he lay in bed.
 The pain of his revoked birthday party and flights of loved ones canceled remind us how communal we humans are.

 Relational distances often hurt for missionaries like us.
 Our three sons and our baby grandson now live across the Pacific.
 Likewise, my wife tried to be at her Dad’s side for his entrance into heaven in 2005.
 She really did try—traveling to the USA six times in a year and a half.
 Yet she bade him farewell by phone moments before his passing.

 So God, would you help us get creative at loving others?
 Even in our social distancing from people at church, you are telling us not to hibernate at home.
 You are giving us new ways to reach out.
 Even though we long to hug others as we did in the past, help us show your warmth even in the “elbow handshakes” and the increased use of our webcam to our family, our church friends, and those we teach.
 This is because we need flexibility as you teach us to…

 Embrace new realities.

 look and be amazed!